Functions

 Functions with block body must always specify return types explicitly, unless it's intended for them to return Unit

-, in which case it is optional.
+, in which case specifying the return type is optional.

 Kotlin does not infer return types for functions with block bodies because such functions may have complex control flow in the body, and the return type will be non-obvious to the reader (and sometimes even for the compiler).

-Variable number of arguments (Varargs)
+Variable number of arguments (varargs)

 You can mark a parameter of a function (usually the last one) with the vararg